 It can be a concern when you find out your neighbours wish to build an extension close to your home.
 You may go from looking at your garden and basking in the sunlight to looking at a brick wall with a loss of daylight and sunlight.
 You may be concerned that your home will be cast into shadow or that the loss of light will affect the value of your home.
 We understand the complexity of each situation completely and work with you to try and put your mind at ease.
 The most important thing in these situations is to know your rights.

-Whist your neighbours will have their own reasons for wishing to extend their home, you clearly would like to ensure your home is protected against adverse impact and the loss of such daylight and sunlight.
+Whilst your neighbours will have their reasons for extending their home, you want to ensure your home is protected against adverse impacts and the loss of such daylight and sunlight.

-Many Local Authorities have policies that seek to ensure access to daylight and sunlight to neighbouring habitable room windows, and, sunlight to a neighbours’ principal garden is not adversely affected by a development.
+Local Authorities have policies that seek to ensure access to daylight and sunlight to neighbouring habitable room windows.
+They also check that sunlight to a neighbours’ principal garden is not adversely affected by a development.

-There are certain ‘rules of thumb’ that, if your neighbours’ proposal fail, would be an indicator of risk, and in such circumstances, the Local Authority Planning Department should ask your neighbour (the Applicant) to submit a Daylight and Sunlight Assessment to accompany their planning application.
+There are specific ‘rules of thumb’ that would be an indicator of risk if your neighbours’ proposal fails.
+In such circumstances, the Local Authority Planning Department should ask your neighbour (the Applicant) to submit a Daylight and Sunlight Assessment to accompany their planning application.

-This document should inform the Planning Officer(s) as to the impact the proposed development will have upon your property.
+This document should inform the Planning Officer(s) of the proposed development’s impact on your property.

 Some neighbours do not feel comfortable with the idea of the Planning Officers relying upon a report prepared by a consultant instructed (and paid for) by the neighbour.

-If you would prefer to commission your own report to accompany your objection(s), we can help you albeit in this situation clearly you would have to incur costs, as opposed to when a developer is the instructing party.
+If you would prefer to commission your report to accompany your objection(s), we can help you.